5 Merchant Processor Scams and Tricks to Stay Away From

 And while extra fees are technically allowed per Worldpay’s merchant agreement, the company doesn’t do a good job in informing merchants about them.
 As Reuters points out:

 The worst part?
 This isn’t the first time that this has happened.
-In 2017, Vantiv settled a lawsuit in which it allegedly overcharged nearly 200,000 merchants for extra markups and fees.
+In 2017, Vantiv (now Worldpay) settled a lawsuit in which it allegedly overcharged nearly 200,000 merchants for extra markups and fees.

 How to avoid hidden fees